MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Add-Content.md

 Tuesday, May 14, 2019 8:24:27 AM
 5/14/2019 8:24:27 AM
 ```

+The `Add-Content` creates two new files in the current directory.
+The **Value** parameter contains
+the output of the `Get-Date` The **PassThru** parameter outputs the added contents to the pipeline.
+Because there is no other cmdlets to receive the output, it is displayed in the PowerShell console.
+The `Get-Content` cmdlet displays the updated file, `DateTimeFile1.log`.

 ### Example 3: Add the contents of a specified file to another file